This icon () tells you which link takes you to the new site.

 are taxed on your proportionate share of the CFC's passive income and losses only.

 Passive income (see "Note" below) or loss derived or incurred by the foreign company is treated as being derived or incurred by the New Zealand resident shareholders.
 Any passive losses are ring-fenced to the jurisdiction of the relevant CFC, meaning they can only be offset against CFC income from the same jurisdiction.

 CFCs must be tested to determine if they are active businesses ("non-attributing active CFCs").
 A CFC will be a non-attributing active CFC during an accounting period if its passive income amounts to less than 5% of its gross income.
 This is known as the "active business test".

 Australian CFCs that meet certain requirements ("non-attributing Australian CFCs") receive a special exemption from the CFC rules.

-Find out about these rules in our Policy Advice Division's Special report on the new rules for taxing controlled foreign companies and foreign dividends, October 2009.
+Find out about these rules in our Policy and Strategy's Special report on the new rules for taxing controlled foreign companies and foreign dividends, October 2009.

 Income Tax Act 2007